 Know your target demographic and use a brand activation agency that knows how to access them.

-2. Right Brand Ambassador for your Brand
+2. Right Brand Ambassador for your Brand Awareness Campaign

-Sampling can be more challenging than other brand ambassador work because they have to interact in a friendly and educational way with an often unpredictable public and environment.
+Product sampling marketing can be more challenging than other brand ambassador work because they have to interact in a friendly and educational way with an often unpredictable public and environment.

-You need your people to be fun and informed to create a meaningful engagement with the public.
+You need your people to be fun and informed to create a meaningful brand engagement with the public.
 What kind of games can you create to make receiving the sample more fun?
-Some simple but fun games can help you to collect data and follow up with your guests to amplify the reach of the activation further.
-Providing a game to play helps them to remember your brand beyond the experience of sampling.
+Some simple but fun games can help you to collect data and follow up with your guests to amplify the reach of the experiential activation further.
+Providing a game to play helps them to remember your brand beyond the experience of free product sampling.

-Gamification can help guests retain knowledge about your product, draw a crowd, provide reach beyond the event, expand your reach, and create excitement through engagement.
+Gamification marketing can help guests retain knowledge about your product, draw a crowd, provide reach beyond the event, expand your reach, and create excitement through engagement.
 This may be especially helpful with Generation Z, as they are interested in what Jeff Fromm calls Storyliving.
 Creating hashtag contests, photo booth/photo opportunities, and sweepstakes will also incentivize your email collecting.

 4. All Successful Product Sampling is Not Equal

 Depending on your product, sampling might be more or less complicated.
 Recently, the brand Skintimate offered a pop-up shave bar where women could enjoy a cocktail, listen to music and have their legs shaved.
 This level of engagement created a lot of brand awareness.
-The women who attended the event activation were left with more than a sample razor or shaving gel; they left with a memorable product experience.
+The women who attended the event activation were left with more than a free sample razor or shaving gel; they left with a memorable product experience.

 5. Handling Product Sampling Logistics

 Still, there will always be logistical considerations.
 What type of environment do you want?
 Will you need refrigeration?
 Who will be managing them to ensure they stay on task?
 Where will samples be stored?
 How will samples get on-site?
-What permits are needed for this sampling?
+What permits are needed for this product sampling?
 Will you need a photographer or a videographer to create content for social shares or future digital marketing?
 What are the access fees for each particular event?
 In order to have a successful sampling event, you will need answers to a checklist of event questions.
-Additionally, you’ll need an event agency that has solutions to any potential problems.
+Additionally, you’ll need an experiential agency that has solutions to any potential problems.

-6. Mitigating Product Sampling Risk with Insurance
+6. Mitigating Product Sampling Experiential Marketing Risk with Insurance

 Never forget that unexpected things are likely to happen at any event, especially if there is alcohol involved.
 Even with the best of intentions, things can still go sideways.
 This is why you will want to insure yourself for the event.
 Worker’s compensation insurance covers the people who will be face-to-face with an unpredictable public.
-Choosing the right agency with the proper insurance is vital to protect your brand from later legal issues.
+Additionally, choosing the right agency with the proper event insurance is vital to protect your brand from later legal issues.
 Make sure insurance is always included in any budget you sign on behalf of your company.